robodial/robodial.github.io/index.md

 ### Late-breaking and work-in-progress paper deadline: April 28

 To submit a late-breaking or work-in-progress paper, please email a 2-4 page PDF (including references) formatted using the SIGDIAL 2018 format guidelines, to: <a href="mailto:robodial@googlegroups.com">robodial@googlegroups.com</a> by April 28.
+Submissions should be non-anonymized.
 You will receive a confirmation of your submission and notification before the Early Bird Registration deadline.

 ## Important Dates